Dynamic behavior for a gradient algorithm with energy and momentum: Introduction

-For a gradient method, the geometric property of $f$ often affects the convergence and convergence rates.
-For non-convex $f$, we consider an old condition originally introduced by Polyak \cite{P63}, who showed it is a sufficient condition for GD to achieve a linear convergence rate; see \cite{KN16} for a recent convergence study under this condition.
-Such a condition is called the Polyak-\L ojasiewicz (PL) inequality in the literature since it is a special case of the gradient inequality introduced by \L ojasiewicz in 1963 \cite{Lo63}.
-For optimization-related dynamical systems, it was observed for a long time that in general only convergence along subsequences can be obtained.
-For convergence of the whole trajectory, some more involved geometric properties are required; for instance, the \L ojasiewicz inequality has been used to get convergence of trajectory in \cite{AABR02} for a second-order gradient-like dissipative dynamical system with Hessian-driven damping.
-In Section 7, we shall show such inequality can ensure the trajectory convergence for $\theta(t)$ in (\ref{sgdemode-}).
-We should point out that a number of important non-convex problems in machine learning, including some classes of neural networks, have been recently shown to satisfy the PL condition \cite{BB18, CP18, SJ19, LZ22}.
-It is believed that the PL/KL condition provides a relevant and attractive setting for many machine learning problems, particularly in the over-parametrized regime.
+For a gradient method, the geometric property of the objective function $f$ often play a crucial role in determining the convergence and convergence rates.
+In the case of non-convex $f$, we consider an established condition originally introduced by Polyak \cite{P63}, who showed its sufficiency for GD to achieve a linear convergence rate.
+A recent convergence study under this condition is presented in \cite{KN16}, referring to this condition as the Polyak-\L ojasiewicz (PL) inequality.
+This designation originates from its connection the gradient inequality introduced by \L ojasiewicz in 1963 \cite{Lo63}.
+Observations regarding optimization-related dynamical systems have suggested that, in general, convergence along subsequences is typically achievable.
+However, achieving convergence of the entire trajectory require more geometric properties.
+For instance, the \L ojasiewicz inequality has been used to establish trajectory convergence in \cite{AABR02} for a second-order gradient-like dissipative dynamical system with Hessian-driven damping.
+Section 7 of this work shows how such an inequality can ensure trajectory convergence for $\theta(t)$ in (\ref{sgdemode-}).
+We should point out that several significant non-convex problems in machine learning, including certain classes of neural networks, have recently been shown to satisfy the PL condition \cite{BB18, CP18, SJ19, LZ22}.
+The prevalent belief is that the PL/KL condition provides a pertinent and attractive framework for numerous machine learning problems, especially in the over-parametrized regime.